Panthers fall at home for first time this season

 In 2010, Ohio State claimed one of its most successful seasons in program history.
 The Buckeyes finished 17-5-2 on their way to a Big Ten regular season championship and an appearance in their first-ever NCAA College Cup (Final Four).
 Under the tutelage of Miller, Cassie Dickerson was named the 2010 Big Ten Defensive Player of the Year.
 The Buckeyes won three major conference awards that season as Paige Maxwell was voted the Offensive Player of the Year and head coach Lori Walker was selected as the Coach of the Year.

 In 2012, Ohio State advanced to its second consecutive Sweet 16 with wins over Tennessee and Milwaukee in the first two rounds.
 The 2011 season marked the final year for a nine-member Scarlet and Gray senior class that compiled a school-record 51 victories.

-In total, Miller has coached five consensus All-America players, four freshman All-America honorees and 12 All-Big Ten first team selections.
+In total, Miller has coached five consensus All-Americans, four freshman All-America honorees and 12 All-Big Ten First Team selections.
 Miller has helped to mentor 75 student-athletes to academic All-Big Ten accolades and eight NSCAA/adidas Scholar All-Americans.

 With Miller on the coaching staff, the Buckeyes posted 10 or more wins on eight occasions and set the school record with 19 victories in 2004.
 OSU also set numerous records that season, including most goals (62), assists (63), shutouts (13) and goals-against average (0.67) and an appearance in the national quarterfinals.